 Templates are useful for documenting board decisions in an efficient and error-free manner, in a short time frame.
 They eliminate the need to draw up a separate file every time a resolution is generated, with the added benefit of a standardized, consistent format across similar resolutions.

-Below you can find a few examples of board resolution templates for different situations.
+Below you can find an example of board resolution templates for different situations.

 Template automation with board management software

-A board management portal is a useful template tool that has become increasingly popular for many reasons.
+A board management portal, which is a leading solution for a virtual board meeting, is also a useful template tool that has become increasingly popular for many reasons.
 Notably, this software automates the creation of templates, with the appropriate template custom-generated at the end of a meeting.

-Board software is also key for streamlining the whole process of meeting management in a slew of other ways.
+Board software is also key for streamlining the whole process of board meetings management in a slew of other ways.
 Among other things, it allows members to: